 After an early breakfast at Los Crestones, you will begin your ascent to reach the summit of Mount Chirripó (5 km, approx. 2 to 3 hours each way), or you can leave earlier to watch the sunrise from the top and have a boxed breakfast later.
 Back to the lodge in time for lunch.
-In the afternoon, you will have the opportunity to explore other points of interests within the park, always in company of our naturalist guide.
+In the afternoon, you will have the opportunity to explore other points of interests within the national park, always in company of our naturalist guide.

 Day 7: From Chirripó to San Jerónimo (B/L/D)